GeekLogan/OSU-SPS-Website/README.md

 # OSU-SPS-Website
 The Development Repository for Ohio State's Society of Physics Students Homepage.

-This page is built using a automated PHP precompiler for code reuse and portability.
+This page is built using a automated Python compiler to make maintaining a staic page easier.